rodralez/NaveGo/README.md

 * Dr. Paolo Dabove and Dr. Marco Piras (both from DIATI, Politecnico di Torino, Italy) for helping to debug NaveGo and suggesting new features.

-* Dr. Paolo Zoccarato for his comments attitude conversion.
+* Dr. Paolo Zoccarato for his comments on attitude conversion.